 Maintaining worshipping life when we can’t gather in person

 Across the Anglican Communion, people are responding creatively to the suspension of traditional gatherings for worship.
 Where possible, churches are using social media, recording and live streaming of services and sermons to maintain a pattern of ‘collective’ worship.
-The Anglican Communion News Service is also preparing a service for each Sunday, using fresh self-recorded videos and archived material from across the Communion, providing the opportunity to worship with our global Anglican family.
+The Anglican Communion News Service has produced some online services, using fresh self-recorded videos and archived material from across the Communion, providing the opportunity to worship with our global Anglican family.

 However, it is recognised that some church members, especially the elderly or those without digital access, may find it difficult to engage with this, either technologically or emotionally, so alternatives are also being sought.
 Ideas being tried in different places include using radio channels, people sharing in a service individually at a set time with a common prayer sheet delivered, ringing the church bell to call people to pray at home at the same time, and gathering in their own household to share in a service, a Bible study or to watch a live stream or recording together.

 Supporting community preparedness for COVID-19